 Glamping Business of the Year 2016, Gold awarded

 See our news page for full review from the judges

 Open the wrought iron gate and step through the wall of honey suckle to find Rosie, a 1934 Romany showman’s wagon.
 Rosie would have been home to itinerant fairground workers and performers after the turn of the century when steam engines became available to tow their equipment and caravans.

 Decorated in original Romany embellishments, Rosie is simply charming.
 An antique eiderdown rests upon the cosy 6 by not quite 4-foot bed and pretty lace curtains originating from Great Granny’s tablecloth are drawn on brass rails.
-A vintage music box and a wonderful collection of caravan related storybooks adorn the shelves and Rosie has a fresh water container, mini fridge and electric brass kettle.
-Look through the cupboards and you will find vintage china, tea and coffee and home made biscuits.
-The original iron stove sits proudly under the mantelpiece but it is the cleverly concealed fan heater that will be keeping your toes warm at night.
+A vintage music box and a wonderful collection of caravan related storybooks adorn the shelves.
+Look through the cupboards and you will find vintage china, tea and coffee, home made biscuits and a fresh water container.

 "We had the lovelest weekend in the Gypsy Caravan and very romantic, wonderful views, hugely welcoming hosts and best of all - all the fantastic animals!
 Scrumpy Jack and Pandora have become favourites!
 We will definatly be back..."

 Tip toe across the stepping stones to the Tuck Shop if you are feeling peckish and weigh out a quarter of Rhubarb and Custard!
 Jam jars filled with Lucy's homemade marmalade and hedgerow preserves and fresh local ice cream is sold in the freezer.
 There is a tiny sink for your washing up and a fridge to store your goodies.
 Open up the cupboards and you will find picnic plates, glasses, and barbecue fuel.